Odion-Sonny/computer-vision-with-flask/README.md

 The `requirements.txt` file isn't special in and of itself; it's a text file where we list the libraries required for our application.
 But it's the convention typically used by developers, and makes it easier to manage applications where numerous libraries are dependencies.

-During later exercises, we'll use a couple of other libraries, including `requests` (to call Translator service) and `python-dotenv` (to manage our keys).
+During later exercises, we'll use a couple of other libraries, including `requests` (to call Computer vision service) and `python-dotenv` (to manage our keys).
 While we don't need them yet, we're going to make our lives a little easier by installing them now.

 - Open the folder in Visual Studio Code.